-On June 27, 2000, the Commission authorized a 10-year Recreational Pier Lease to Jeffrey Ehlers and Linda Ehlers (Calendar Item C43, June 27, 2000).
+On June 27, 2000, the Commission authorized a 10-year Recreational Pier Lease to Jeffrey Ehlers and Linda Ehlers (Calendar Item C42, June 27, 2000).
 That lease expired on January 16, 2010.
-The improvements are in a marshy, isolated area that is secluded and difficult to access.
+These improvements are in a marshy, isolated area that is secluded and difficult to access.
+There is no public access from the landward side.
 The marsh where the improvements are located is not susceptible to navigation and there is minimal boat traffic in this area.

-CALENDAR ITEM NO. C36 (CONT'D)
+CALENDAR ITEM NO. C37 (CONT'D)

-There are numerous similar improvements in this area, known as Black Point, some of which have not been brought under lease due to longstanding uncertainty about the location and extent of the State's jurisdiction.
-Staff conducted a boundary analysis in this area in August 2012 to determine the extent of the state's jurisdiction.
-Since that time, staff has been reaching out to the community to identify and contact owners and bring improvements within the state's jurisdiction under lease.
+There are numerous similar improvements in this area, known as Black Point, some of which have not been brought under lease due to longstanding uncertainty about the location and extent of the Commission's leasing jurisdiction.
+Staff conducted a boundary analysis in this area in August 2012 to determine the extent of the Commission's leasing jurisdiction.
+Since that time, staff has reached out to the community to identify and contact owners and bring improvements within the Commission's jurisdiction under lease.
 The Applicant is now applying for a General Lease - Recreational Use for the existing improvements.
 The subject improvements are privately owned and maintained.
 The adjacent upland parcel is privately owned and developed with a residence.

-The fishing pier is used for fishing.
-Recreational fishing is water-dependent and generally consistent with the common law Public Trust Doctrine.
-The California Legislature has identified private recreational fishing facilities as an authorized use of Public Trust lands (Pub.
+The subject platform and appurtenant facilities are for the docking and mooring of boats.
+Recreational boating is water-dependent and generally consistent with the common law Public Trust Doctrine.
+The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).

-The subject deck is generally not associated with traditional Public Trust uses.
-However, the deck and fishing pier, have existed for many years at this location.
-There is no public access from the upland to the water at the subject location.
-The facilities do not significantly alter the land, and the lease does not alienate the State's fee simple interest, nor does it permanently impair public rights.
+The platform and appurtenant facilities have existed for many years at this location; the facilities do not significantly alter the land, the lease does not alienate the State's fee simple interest, and neither permanently impairs public rights.
+The proposed lease area, including a limited lease term of 10 years and a non-exclusive use provision.
 Upon termination of the lease, the lessee may be required to remove any improvements and restore the lease premises to their original condition.